 If a Pony Club Official becomes aware that a member has sustained a suspected or confirmed head injury/concussion and has been advised not to take part in any potentially hard contact activities, the Member must not be allowed to take part in any Pony Club activities that involve horses/ponies, whether mounted or unmounted for three weeks, unless appropriate medical evidence of fitness to ride can be provided by parents/guardians dated at least 10 days after the initial injury.

-Please see Appendix II for the Head Injury and Concussion Flowchart.
+Please see Appendix H for the Head Injury and Concussion Flowchart and Appendix I for the Concussion Advice Form to be given out if concussion is suspected or confirmed.